-While there’s clearly a general trend from when it starts and ends, there’s no specific day in the fall when you should become more wary of catching the flu and no specific day in the spring when worries should lessen.
+While the start and end dates of flu seasons don’t fluctuate too widely, there’s still no specific day in the fall when you should become more wary of catching the flu and no specific day in the spring when worries should lessen.
 In fact, the 2018-19 flu season was the longest in a decade, clocking in at 21 weeks.

 It’s possible to be sick during flu season while not being vaccinated, but that doesn’t always mean you have the flu—you may just have the common cold.
-But if flu symptoms are lasting more than a two days, you should get tested by a doctor immediately, as the common cold and the flu are treated with different levels of medication because the flu is so much more severe.
+But if flu symptoms last more than a two days, you should get tested by a doctor immediately, as the common cold and the flu are treated with different levels of medication because the flu is so much more severe.

 There are different tests with varying levels of accuracy that health care professionals can conduct to figure out if you have the flu.
 These can include:

 Rapid Influenza Diagnostic Test (RIDT)